mkropat/jumpapp/README.md

     Otherwise, launch COMMAND (with opitonal ARGs) to start the application.

     Options:
-      -f -- force COMMAND to launch if process found but no windows found -L -- list matching windows for COMMAND and quit -n -- do not fork into background when launching COMMAND -r -- cycle through windows in reverse order
+      -r -- cycle through windows in reverse order
-      -p -- always launch COMMAND when ARGs passed (see Argument Passthrough in man page)
+      -f -- force COMMAND to launch if process found but no windows found -n -- do not fork into background when launching COMMAND -p -- always launch COMMAND when ARGs passed (see Argument Passthrough in man page)
-      -c NAME -- find window using NAME as WM_CLASS (instead of COMMAND) -i NAME -- find process using NAME as the command name (instead of COMMAND)
+      -L -- list matching windows for COMMAND and quit -t NAME -- process window has to have NAME as the window title -c NAME -- find window using NAME as WM_CLASS (instead of COMMAND) -i NAME -- find process using NAME as the command name (instead of COMMAND)